 If hiring managers select your profile for an interview, they will go through your social media profile.
 They usually check for criminal records, inappropriate social media posts, or criticism of previous employers or colleagues.

-They may see your photo on your social media or your profile page, so adding it to your CV is unnecessary.
+They may see your photo on social media, so adding it to your CV is unnecessary.
 Suppose you’re in a field where a personal website is considered essential, such as an actor, writer, or television personality.
 In that case, you can always add your portfolio link to your website on your CV.
+However, your LinkedIn profile must have your photo on it, as an incomplete profile usually gets rejected by recruiters.

 The Bottom Line